olezt/pytubemp3Converter/README.md

 ------------ | ------------- | -------------
--u 	  |  Set url of a specific song to download | -u youtubeVideoUrl -f   |  Set a file with songs' urls as input | -f urls.txt lq   |  Use low quality version of video.
+-u 	  |  Set url of a specific song to download | -u youtubeVideoUrl -f   |  Set a file with songs' urls as input | -f urls.txt -p   |  Set a playlist url as input | -f youtubePlaylistUrl lq   |  Use low quality version of video.
 Default is highest | -f youtubeVideoUrl lq

 Written in Python.<br>